lightspeedconsulting/apparel/Readme.md

 # Apparel
 ## Overview
 This application is designed to support a custom fashion designer.
-It allows a designer to record measurements, pick styles for various clothing items, take photos, and then customize an email to the tailor.
-This is designed to be primarily Ipad friendly, as that was a project requirement.
+It allows the designer to record measurements, pick styles for various clothing items, take photos, and then customize an email to the tailor.
+This is designed to be primarily Ipad friendly, as that was a strict project requirement.

 ## Installation